 In Travis County, a “guardian ad litem” is a court-appointed official who is supposed to represent the best interests of the child in a family law proceeding.
-While guardians ad litem are only automatically appointed in certain adoption and in parental termination cases, they may be appointed in other child custody proceedings as well.
+While guardians ad litem are only automatically appointed in parental termination cases, they may be appointed in other child custody proceedings as well.
 A Texas judge is more likely to appoint a guardian ad litem when the conservatorship of a child is contested between the two parents.

 Likewise, either parent may request the appointment of a guardian ad litem.
 The guardian ad litem will usually have an advanced degree in social work or some other field.
 While the court has full-time guardians ad litem on staff, there are also guardians ad litem available in private practice as well, which the Travis County courts are willing to appoint.